lucianopereira86/Quasar-Dynamic-Resume/README.md

 ## Conclusion

-If you were thinking about creating a website but didnt want to waste too much time programming and designing one, I hope you use this project and share your dynamic resumé it with us.
+If you were thinking about creating a website but didn't want to waste too much time programming and designing one, I hope you use this project and share your dynamic resumé it with us.

 Until next time!